green-coding-solutions/green-metrics-tool/README.md

 ## Installation

+Installing the toolchain takes about 30 Minutes to 1 hour, depending on linux knowledge.

-The tool requires a linux distribution as foundation, a webserver (instructions only give for NGINX, but any webserver will do) python3 including some packages and docker installed (rootless optional).
+The tool requires a linux distribution as foundation, a webserver (instructions only given for NGINX, but any webserver will do) python3 including some packages and docker installed (rootless optional).

 We will directly install to /var/www as the tool should be run on a dedicated node anyway.
 This is because of the competing resource allocation when run in a shared mode and also because of security concerns.

 We recommend to fully reset the node after every run, so no data from the previous run remains in memory or on disk.